CS-SI/Orekit/src/site/markdown/index.md

         * Brouwer-Lyddane with Warren Phipps' correction for the critical inclination of 63.4° and the perturbative acceleration due to atmospheric drag
         * SDP4/SGP4 with 2006 corrections
-        * GNSS: GPS, QZSS, Galileo, GLONASS, Beidou, IRNSS and SBAS
+        * GNSS: GPS, QZSS, Galileo, GLONASS, Beidou, NavIC and SBAS
         * Intelsat's 11 elements
     * numerical propagators
         * central attraction